 Is The Scotts Miracle-Gro Company Growing?

-Over the last three years The Scotts Miracle-Gro Company has shrunk its earnings per share by an average of 5.0% per year (measured with a line of best fit).
-Its revenue is up 13% over last year.
+On average over the last three years, The Scotts Miracle-Gro Company has grown earnings per share (EPS) by 18% each year (using a line of best fit).
+It achieved revenue growth of 18% over the last year.

 Has The Scotts Miracle-Gro Company Been A Good Investment?

 With a total shareholder return of 15% over three years, The Scotts Miracle-Gro Company shareholders would, in general, be reasonably content.
 But they would probably prefer not to see CEO compensation far in excess of the median.

 Jim Hagedorn is paid around the same as most CEOs of similar size companies.

 The company is growing EPS but shareholder returns have been sound but not amazing.
 So considering these factors, we think the CEO pay is probably quite reasonable.
 If you think CEO compensation levels are interesting you will probably really like this free visualization of insider trading at Scotts Miracle-Gro.